mieweb/docs/content/functions/system-administration/security/my-settings.md

 * Number Documents in Multi-Sign: Choose in increments of 10.
 The number you choose here will set the number of documents that pull up at one time when you click Multi-Review in your E-Sign pending queue.
 * Notify me on E-Sign Addition:  If this is set to YES, it will send the user an email when someone assigns an E-Sign request to them.
 The user's full email address must be put in their username access control in the email field for this to function.
-* Use DataVis in E-Sign: By default, the preference is set to No which displays the Pending Reviews  in the legacy list view within the E-sign functionality.
-If set to Yes, the ‘Pending Reviews' tab of e-sign will be listed in a datavis and can be worked on in a datavis format.

 #### Dashboard (Summary Tab)